-The Company records interest income on the accrual basis and we recognize it as earned in accordance with the contractual terms of the loan agreement to the extent that such amounts are expected to be collected.
+The Company records interest income on the accrual basis and recognizes it as earned in accordance with the contractual terms of the loan agreement to the extent that such amounts are expected to be collected.
 Original Issue Discount ("OID") initially represents the value of detachable equity warrants obtained in conjunction with the acquisition of debt securities and is accreted into interest income over the term of the loan as a yield enhancement.
-When a loan becomes 90 days or more past due, or if management otherwise does not expect the portfolio company to be able to service its debt and other obligations, the Company will generally place the loan on non-accrual status and cease recognizing interest income on that loan until all principal has been paid.
+When a loan becomes 90 days or more past due, or if management otherwise does not expect the portfolio company to be able to service its debt and other obligations, we will generally place the loan on non-accrual status and cease recognizing interest income on that loan until all principal has been paid.
 Any uncollected interest related to prior periods is reversed from income in the period that collection of the interest receivable is determined to be doubtful.
-However, we may make exceptions to this policy if the investment has sufficient collateral value and is in the process of collection.
-As of December 31, 2012, the Company had one portfolio company on non-accrual status with an approximate cost of \$347,000 and no fair market value.
-There was one loan on non-accrual status with an aggregate cost of approximately \$7.7 million and a fair value of approximately \$1.0 million as of December 31, 2011.
-During the third quarter of 2012 the Company recognized a realized loss of approximately \$5.1 million on our warrant, equity and debt investments in this company.
+However, the Company may make exceptions to this policy if the investment has sufficient collateral value and is in the process of collection.
+At December 31, 2013, the Company had two loans on non-accrual with a cumulative investment cost of \$347,000 and no fair market value.
+During the fourth quarter of 2013 we recognized a realized loss of approximately \$350,000 of principal on our debt investments in this company.